postMessage

 Gist walkthrough

-If you try to run this example, after you setup the environment you should open receive.html This HTML file embeds an iframe pointing to post.html Once post.html loads it sends a message to the parent - in our case, receive.html
+If you try to run this example, after you setup the environment you should open receive.html

-receive.html listens on the postMessage event, alerting the data.
+receive.html listens on the postMessage

 In my next post I will talk about how to use Ben Alman’s plugin to handle different messages

-from different origins
+from different origins.